Generalized Type II Fusion of Cluster States: Haar Measure

 \section{Haar Measure}

-We sample the fusion matrices from the Haar measure distribution on on $SU\left(4\right)$.
+We sample the fusion matrices (\ref{Unitary transformation}) from the Haar measure distribution on on $SU\left(4\right)$.
 The Haar measure $\mu$ is defined on a locally compact topological group $G$, such that for any set $S$ in the Borel set of $G$ and for every $a\in G$, $\mu(aS)=\mu(S)$.
 We realize the distribution by the Gauss–Gram–Schmidt construction (see \cite{HaarMeasureBook} chapter 1.2 for more details).
 In this construction, we first construct a $4\times 4$ complex matrix $M$, by drawing $32$ random real numbers from standard normal distribution (normal distribution with $\mu =0$ and $\sigma =1$), and using them as the real and imaginary parts of the entries of the matrix.
 We perform a $QR$-decomposition of $M$:

 where $Q$ is a unitary matrix, and $R$ is an upper triangular matrix with real nonzero numbers on the diagonal.
 This decomposition is not unique, and in order to make it unique we require that all the numbers on the diagonal of $R$ are positive.
 We obtain this unique decomposition by applying a Gram-Schmidt algorithm to the columns of $M$, and in this case the matrix $Q$ is distributed according to the Haar measure.
-The Gram-Schmidt algorithm is not numerically stable, thus most of the algorithms that we use give a $QR$-decomposition, where $Q$ will not obey Haar measure distribution.
+The Gram-Schmidt algorithm is not numerically stable, thus most of the algorithms that we use are different from the Gram-Schmidt one, hence gives a $QR$-decomposition, where $Q$ does not obey Haar measure distribution.

 This can be fixed by changing the matrices $Q,R$: for every index $i$ such that $R_{ii}<0$, we change the signs of the $i$'th row of $R$ and the $i$'th column of $Q$, and we get the required $QR$-decomposition with $R_{ii}>0$ for every $i$.
 Since we are only interested in $Q$, we define the matrix: